 Our Windsor Castle shuttle bus from London is the easiest way of getting from Central London to Windsor.
 With regular morning departures, visit the 900-year-old Windsor Castle where Queen Elizabeth and Prince Philip live for much of the year.
 You’ll get to go inside the Castle and see the spectacular State Apartments, which was built to rival the Palace of Versailles.
 On Thursday’s and Saturday’s, you can also see the Changing of the Guard Ceremony which takes place at 11am.

 Prince Harry and Meghan Markle, the Duke and Duchess of Sussex, got married at St George’s Chapel, on May 19, 2018.
 It is also where the Queen’s husband, Prince Philip, was laid to rest on 17 April 2021.
 Located in the gardens of Windsor Castle, St George’s Chapel Windsor has been used for many royal occasions.
 Baby Prince Harry was christened at the chapel in 1984, his father Prince Charles and Camilla held a celebratory service in 2005, and his great-grandparents King George VI and Queen Elizabeth are both buried here.
 Steeped in royal history, you’ll get to walk around the chapel, admire its beautiful architecture and learn more about its history.

 This Windsor Castle Shuttle Bus from London is available every Monday, Thursday and Saturday

-Depart London Victoria Coach Station, at 07:45 am on a luxury coach with professional tour guide
+Depart London Victoria Coach Station, at 07:45 am on a luxury coach with a professional tour guide

 Arrive at Windsor Castle and visit the State Apartments